This site is unlike any other on the internet: this is the Louvre of great cinema and a suggestion to UNESCO for cinematic preservation.

 Wait a minute, wait a minute!
 You ain’t heard nothin’ yet.
-The site’s podcasts are here.
+The latest podcast is here.

 For my people who like reading, let me tell you a story about the best work of hundreds of thousands.
 Their work has “Fencing, fighting, torture, revenge, giants, monsters, chases, escapes, true love, miracles, swordplay, evil princes, beautiful princesses, and yes, some kissing.”
 Sit back and listen to a story about stories by Shakespeare, Scheherazade, Socrates, Shikibu, and Spielberg, among many others.
 I want to tell you the story of the 24 stories told by this gallery, each of which contains 100 of the greatest stories.

 But why?
 Because with streaming services monopolizing our collective national and international memory, we need a site like this, which says: SEE these films.
 SAVE these films.
 KNOW that these films exist.
 Hey, UNESCO: designate these films as cultural heritage.

 Consider the UNESCO language: “outstanding universal value from the point of view of history, art, or science…outstanding universal value from the historical, aesthetic, ethnological, or anthropological point of view.”
 That’s this site – and that’s how it differs from most “best of” lists.

 Right now you’re reading the story of this gallery, or website, a story that doesn’t really begin when I started creating the site.
 Nor did this gallery begin when humanity dawned as in the famous scene from 2001.
 No, the story that this site tells began in the nineteenth century, after people like Niepce and Daguerre created photography and other people began to make those pictures move like the Chinese picture wheels that had existed for millennia.